EMI-Group/evorl/docs/guide/key-concepts.md

 In summary, it has two public methods:

-- [`compute_actions(agent_state, sample_batch, key)`](#evorl.agent.Agent.compute_actions) defines the decision of actions for training, which computes the action from the policy model and add some exploration noise.
+- [`compute_actions(agent_state, sample_batch, key)`](#evorl.agent.Agent.compute_actions) defines the decision of actions for training, which computes the action from the policy model and adds some exploration noise.
-- [`evaluate_actions(agent_state, sample_batch, key)`](#evorl.agent.Agent.evaluate_actions) defines the decision of actions for evaluation, which are usually the most confidence action from the policy model without additional exploration.
+- [`evaluate_actions(agent_state, sample_batch, key)`](#evorl.agent.Agent.evaluate_actions) defines the decision of actions for evaluation, which are usually the most confident actions from the policy model without additional exploration.

-Besides, most RL-based Agents also include one or multiple loss functions, which will be called in corresponding `workflow.step()`.
+Besides, most RL-based Agents also include one or multiple loss functions, which will be called in the corresponding `workflow.step()`.

 ## RL Environments

 We provide a unified environment API in [`Env`](#evorl.envs.Env) to adapt multiple env libraries.

-An example about how to interactive with the environment:
+An example about how to interact with the environment:

 ```python
 from evorl.envs.brax import BraxAdapter